May 23, 2023

 The hotel offers four on-site fine-dining options, including a Michelin-starred French restaurant and a traditional Japanese kaiseki restaurant.
 For an elevated afternoon tea experience, the hotel's teahouse-inspired lounge serves a range of beverages and desserts.
 Proximity to iconic attractions makes it an ideal base for exploring, while the dedicated concierge team ensures a personalized and memorable visit.

-This boutique hotel offers its guests a prime location, with easy access to attractions such as Kiyomizu-dera and Nijō Castle.
+With easy access to attractions such as Kiyomizu-dera and Nijō Castle, this boutique hotel offers its guests a prime location.
 The hotel features 13 individually-designed rooms, while amenities include a limousine service, mobile phone rentals, and private guided tours.

 A fine dining experience awaits featuring innovative international dishes with Japanese flair, sourcing seasonal ingredients from the region.
 The hotel also has a rooftop terrace with views of the surrounding cityscape and the on-site garden.